Books with new Ghanada text

 As the title suggests, Premendra Mitras lazy scientist-adventurer Mamababu and poet-sleuth Parashar Barma appear in the remaining stories of the book:

-Pawrchula Shaheb O Mamababu, Footpather Boi, Turuper Tash Churi and Neel Khawerir Kechchha.
+Pawrchulaa Shaaheb O Mamababu, Footpather Boi, Turuper Taash Churi and Neel Khawerir Kechchhaa.

 Mamababu.